hurstie16s/hurstie16s/README.md

 ### Hi there 👋

 3rd year student studying Computer Science (MEng) at the University of Southampton.
-Created projects in Java (JavaFX and Maven projects), Python, C# and Haskell.
+Created Java (JavaFX and Maven projects), Python, C# and Haskell projects.
+Interested in automation, cryptography, backend software development and cyber security.
+I prefer to build things instead of theorising about their design and how/ if they would work.

 - Currently learning
   - Go
 - Past Projects: